 - Both parents’ economic situation and earning potential

 If the judge determines that a child is competent to share his or her opinion and desires, the judge may give consideration to his or her preference.

 A child custody arrangement is never permanent in North Carolina.
 If you are not satisfied with your current custody arrangement, we can help you to seek a modification.

 For instance, we can help you to negotiate a modification if you previously reached an out-of-court agreement with the other parent.

 If you cannot agree with the other parent, we can ask a court to determine an arrangement that would serve the best interest of the children (as if it was an initial custody determination).

 If a court previously entered a child custody order, we would work with you to show the court that a modification is necessary due to a “substantial change in circumstances.”

 Our Goldsboro, Kinston and Snow HIll Child Custody Attorneys Are Ready to Help You

-At Strickland, Agner & Associates, we know how important your children are to you.
+At Strickland Agner Pittman, we know how important your children are to you.
 We can ease your stress and focus on pursuing the best child custody arrangement possible for your family.
 Allow us to put our skill and experience to work for you today.
 Contact us to discuss your case in a confidential consultation.